lilosa88/Lisbeth_Portfolio/README.md

 - The best accuracy (0.9711) was obtained with KNN with k=3.

 # [Project 3: Case study to predict final prices of houses in Iowa:](https://github.com/lilosa88/PricingHouse)

-- With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, create a model to predict the final price of each home.
+- This project belongs to [kaggle's competitions](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+In order to buy a house there are many different parameters that influences price negotiations.
+Therefore, the idea is to create a model that predicts the sales prices given a dataset with 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.

 # [Project 4: Prediction of Sunspots:](https://github.com/lilosa88/Sunspots)
 - Sunspots are temporary phenomena on the Sun's photosphere that appear as spots darker than the surrounding areas.
 Create a model to predict the number of suspots.